 3 hrs lecture (GR or P/NP).
 Not open for credit to students who have completed PHYSC 25.

-AA/AS area 1; CSU B1;
+AA/AS area 1; CSU B1; IGETC 5A

-IGETC 5A

-Overview of past, present, and future climate change: Analysis of climatological events and latest research discoveries; emphasis on the role humans play in warming the planet.
+Overview of past, present, and future climate changes: Analysis of climatological events and latest research discoveries; emphasis on the role humans play in warming the planet.
+2206.00

 GEOLOGY